Scholarship Scoring Procedure

 Publications that can contribute towards the scholarship score must be:

 - Excellence for Research in Australia (ERA) eligible publications.
 Publications must be PUBLISHED or ACCEPTED (provide evidence) journal articles, book chapters, books and full conference articles (abstracts only are excluded).
-“ERA eligible” means that the publication must meet specific criteria, such as being based on research, peer-reviewed and published in a journal on the ARC ERA Journal List.
+“ERA eligible” means that the publication must meet specific criteria, such as being based on research, and peer-reviewed.
 A link to Excellence for Research in Australia criteria can be found at: http://libguides.jcu.edu.au/publishing/ERA

 |First author of ERA eligible publication (except conference article)||5|